department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2020-09-24-package-forms-library.md

 - The `vets-website` repo will be configured so that any changes to `src/platform/packages/forms-library` must pass a required check in CircleCI which will run all of the forms library tests
 - Forms library unit tests won't be run in PRs where only application code is being changed
-- This forms library-specific build process will happen so that engineers will _not_ be committing the built `/dist` folder to git
+- This forms library-specific build process will happen so that engineers will _not_ be committing the built files and folders to git

 Once the forms library is actually a package, app code will be updated to import from it directly.